BZoennchen/Pages/_drafts/Information.md

 It seems that for *Heidegger* the meanings of a thing emerges from the realtionships a thing has with all its sourroundings.

-This notion reminds me of *Niklas Luhmann* who thought of social systems to be autopoiesis (self-maintaining and self-producing by creating its own parts) and operational closed like a biological cell.
+This notion reminds me of *Niklas Luhmann* who thought of social systems to be autopoiesis (self-maintaining and self-producing by creating its own parts), introduced by *Maturana* and *Varela*, and operational closed like a biological cell.
-According to *Luhmann*, social systems construct and maintain themselves by differentiating themselves from their environment.
+According to *Luhmann*, (social) systems construct and maintain themselves by differentiating themselves from their environment.
+Within a system there is communication that communicates and this communication leads to communication.
 In terms of communication, *Luhmann* depatured from the *sender-receiver-models of communication* he famously claimed that

 >Only communication can communicate.

-which sounds trivial, but, as a consequence, excludes people from social systems.
+which sounds trivial, but, as a consequence, he excludes people from social systems.
+In that sense *Luhmann* is a posthumanist.
 He argues that *social meaning* is not dependent on the meaning being generated and understood by people.
 Psychic systems (conciousness) are identified to be systems based on the processing of meaning as well, but the meaning generated in psychic systems is never directly accessible for social systems.
 Social systems can only observer meaning within themselves, on the basis of specific codes, programs, symbolically generalized media of communication, etc.